smartcontractkit/external-adapters-js/covid-tracker/README.md

 ### Input Params

-- `location`: The location to retrieve data on (required, one of "USA")
+- `location`: The location to retrieve data on (required, one of "usa")
 - `field`: The data field to return.
 Must be in camel case style. (required, see Current US Values on https://covidtracking.com/data/api for a full list)
 - `date`: The date to query formatted by `[YEAR][MONTH][DAY]` e.g. `20201012`, if not given defaults to the most recent date with available data (optional)
 - `endpoint`: The endpoint to use (optional, defaults to "country", one of "country")